operanditech/work-proposals/streamer_plugin.md

   - To show notifications in your dapp.
   - To update any values in your user interface.
   - Make your block explorer efficiently update in real time.
+- Running off-chain or on-chain side-effects for certain monitored actions or state DB conditions.
+  - Sending an email when a user makes a purchase in your dapp.
+  - Sending a blockchain transaction in response to a user action automatically.
+  - Calling an external API when a user accumulates a certain amount of points.

 ## Alternatives